 At the turn of the millennium in the year 2000, world leaders met to revitalize the post World War II framework embodied in the United Nations and the Universal Declaration of Human Rights.
 The Millennium Declaration and Millennium Development Goals (MDGs) that emerged involved soaring visions but also measurable targets with deadlines.
 In 2015, (when a set of those deadlines came due) a new and broader framework was developed, this time following a remarkably broad participatory process.
 It defined seventeen Sustainable Development Goals (SDGs).
 These, too, look to the discipline of targets (169), indicators, and deadlines.
 The complex structure extends well beyond “development” as conventionally understood, and is designed to include all countries and societies.
 It is summarized in five “Ps”: peace, prosperity, people, planet, and partnerships.
 The goals thus encompass and constitute a broad global agenda, applicable to all countries and communities.

 A pertinent question is how religious topics are involved in various aspects of this global agenda and to what extent religious communities share responsibility for their implementation.
 Indeed there are religious implications and relevance across the full spectrum of issues, although this fact is far from universally appreciated and recognized.
 Various deliberate efforts to understand and to engage with the complex array of actors and institutions involved include a standing United Nations task force and efforts linked to the annual process of great power consultations known as the G20.
-The German government and USAID are supporting a consortium known as the International Partnership on Religion and Sustainable Development or PaRD that includes both governmental and intergovernmental actors and faith-inspired organizations.
+The German government, USAID, and several other multilateral and bilateral aid organizations are supporting a consortium known as the International Partnership on Religion and Sustainable Development or PaRD that includes both governmental and intergovernmental actors and faith-inspired organizations.
 The global interfaith organizations like Religions for Peace and the United Religious Initiative support the global goals.
 These and other structures aim both to assure active involvement of religious experience and concerns in SDG implementation and to shape the continuing global agendas in areas ranging from peace and security to global health and action on global climate change.

 The following section focuses on reasons why religious facets are often ignored and some doubts that have hindered more productive partnerships.
 That discussion should be set in the context of the numerous positive reasons for engaging religious actors, and the many assets they bring.
 Such assets notably include high levels of trust in religious leaders and institutions; in many surveys in different world regions religious leaders are the most trusted (politicians often are the least trusted occupation).
 Widespread admiration for Pope Francis is an example, as is the enduring impact of leaders like Mahatma Gandhi and Desmond Tutu.
 Religious entities and infrastructure are often the most visible institutional presence in communities and they are active in delivering services, notably health and education and providing social safety nets, especially during natural disasters and conflicts.
 Religious entities play vital if often underappreciated roles in fragile and poorly governed states and communities.
 Religious actors are noteworthy for their communication skills and increasingly work today with social media as well as more traditional preaching, radio, television, and print media.
 And religious actors frequently wield considerable financial and political power, not least the power to mobilize volunteers, both within countries and internationally.
 In reflecting on “assets and liabilities”, perceived and actual, that religious institutions bring to the work of development, it is useful to bear in mind that religion can be part of the problem as well as part of the solution.